 Other company tax reliefs

-- During the process of considering year-end planning, this is also a good opportunity to look at whether there is expenditure which may qualify for Research & Development relief.
+- During the process of considering year-end planning, this is also a good opportunity to look at whether there is expenditure that may qualify for Research & Development relief.

-Be mindful of expenditures that will not affect your profits, such as:
+Be mindful of expenditure that will not affect your profits, such as:

 - Spending on matters that don’t happen until after the year-end such as paying a deposit for an event in the following year, buying an annual subscription/insurance as the amount is pro-rated to the period it relates.

-- Dividends – these are paid out of post-tax profits and will not reduce the corporation tax
+- Dividends – these are paid out of post-tax profits and will not reduce Corporation Tax.